flexera-public/policy_templates/cost/aws/burstable_ec2_instances/README.md

 ## What It does

-This Policy Template gathers AWS CloudWatch data for instances on 30 day intervals.
+This Policy Template gathers AWS CloudWatch CPU and Burst Credit data for instances on 30 day intervals.
 Information on Burst Credits can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances-monitoring-cpu-credits.html).
 This policy will then take the appropriate actions based on which check fails and resize the instance.

 ## Functional Details

-- This policy identifies all instances reporting performance metrics to CloudWatch whose CPU, Burst Credit Balance, Surplus Burst Credit Balance meet specified thresholds set forth in the parameters..
+- This policy identifies all instances reporting performance metrics to CloudWatch whose CPU, Burst Credit Balance, Surplus Burst Credit Balance meet specified thresholds set forth in the parameters.
 - If you get an **N/A** in a field you will need to install the [CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) on the instance to get those metrics.

 ## Input Parameters